Home LinuxEnable 2FA using FreeRADIUS with OpenLDAP

 Enable 2FA on FreeRADIUS with OpenLDAP

-In this article, I will talk about integrating the Google Authenticator PAM module into FreeRADIUS and authenticating with enterprise users inside OpenLDAP.
-Any hosts that are connected to this RADIUS server will have the 2FA functionality.
-Note that for this demonstration, I’m using Ubuntu 20.04 as an OS distribution.
+In this article, I will demonstrate how to integrate the Google Authenticator PAM module with FreeRADIUS to enable two-factor authentication (2FA) for enterprise users stored in OpenLDAP.
+Any client devices or hosts connected to this RADIUS server will be protected with 2FA.
+For this walkthrough, I’m using Ubuntu 24.04 LTS as the operating system.

 About FreeRADIUS and Google Authenticator PAM